fbpx

-TORONTO EMPLOYMENT LAWYERS ADVISING EMPLOYEES ON EMPLOYMENT CONTRACTS
+EMPLOYMENT LAWYERS TORONTO ADVISING EMPLOYEES ON EMPLOYMENT CONTRACTS

 Your employment agreement or employment contract is one of the most important documents that you will need to pay attention to over the course of your working life.
 These contracts provide the foundation of a workplace relationship between an employer and employee (independent contractors generally have different agreements in place), set out expectations for both sides, and can be an effective tool for lessening potential risk and avoiding possible disputes.
 Every employment contract should be thoroughly reviewed by an employment lawyer before it is signed and finalized.

-At Sultan Lawyers, our team of exceptional employment lawyers regularly assist non-unionized employees across all sectors and industries with their employment contracts.
+At Sultan Lawyers, our team of exceptional employment contract lawyer in Toronto regularly assist non-unionized employees across all sectors and industries with their employment contracts.
 We have reviewed, drafted, and negotiated hundreds of agreements for both new hires just entering into a workplace relationship and current employees whose terms of employment may be changing.
 We know exactly what to look for in employment contracts, can proactively and strategically address any potential risks, and will ensure that the terms of the agreement are as employee-friendly as possible.

 Important Terms in Employment Agreements